 - How are costs allocated to each product from shared services?

-Identifying true product profitability is an investigation into the way costs are generated and assigned within a company.
-Getting input from all the key members will allow you to develop a diverse perspectives and lead to insight that you may not have known before.
+Identifying true product profitability is an investigation into the way costs are generated and assigned.
+Getting input from all key teams will allow you to develop a diverse perspective and lead to new insights.

 Combine your products into segments